 Certainly, for many creators, it can be hard initially to find out what their target audience is: they would like this product to be used and loved by everyone.
 Still, in real life, it’s a sort of utopia which can become a death knell for the product.
 Selecting the core target audience and then, if needed and possible, broaden the abilities of the product to make it attractive and useful for the broader circle of users in many cases proves itself as much more successful and effective strategy.
 Setting the priorities, it’s easier to concentrate on key functionality and make it faster than trying to satisfy everyone at once.

-App design for wedding planner
+App design for a wedding planner

 Design aspect.
 As we mentioned in the ultimate guide to creating a mobile application, user research and market research are highly advisable to be done at the start of the creative process to provide the designer or the creative team with understanding what their target audience is: